MarcioVCunha/MyWallet-Back/README.md

 https://my-wallet-front-ebon.vercel.app/

+Unfortunately, heroku isn't working anymore, so the deploy of the backend crashed

 <h2>More in depth of the project</h2>

 The BackEnd part was pretty simple, it just save login and the values of the transactions you do, it also send back to you these informations when asked.